thomasraujouan/thomasraujouan.github.io/xlab.md

 ---
 layout: page
-title: xlab
+title: Xlab
 permalink: /xlab/
 ---

 ![xlab' standard view](/assets/xlab-standard-view.png)

-xlab is an interactive software for the creation, visualization and investigation of surfaces in 3-dimensionnal spaces (Euclidean, hyperbolic, spherical) made by [Nick Schmitt][nick].
+Xlab is an interactive software for the creation, visualization and investigation of surfaces in 3-dimensionnal spaces (Euclidean, hyperbolic, spherical) made by [Nick Schmitt][nick].
 You can use it on your machine with the tutorials below.

 ### [Installing XLab][install]